stacks-network/stacks-core/sip/sip-005-blocks-and-transactions.md

      sequence number of the *i-1*th microblock.
    * The last microblock's hash and sequence number match the anchored block's parent microblock hash and parent microblock sequence number.
-   * There are at most 256 microblocks.
+   * There are at most 65536 microblocks per epoch.

 If all of these are true, then the peer may then proceed to process the microblocks' transactions.